3. DIAGNOSIS

 Measurement of urine loss using an absorbent pad worn over a set period of time or during a protocol of physical exercise can be used to quantify the presence and severity of UI, as well as provide objective evidence of response to treatment.

-The clinical utility of pad tests in woman with UI has been assessed in three SR’s [92-94].
-One SR included eighteen studies and concluded that 1-hour pad test was more accurate but less reproducible when compared to the longer duration pad tests.
-A 1-hour pad test using a standardised exercise protocol and a diagnostic threshold of 1.4 g shows good specificity but lower sensitivity for symptoms of SUI and MUI.
-A 24-hour pad test using a threshold of 4.4 g is more reproducible but is difficult to standardise, with variation according to activity level [95].
+The clinical utility of pad tests in woman with UI has been assessed in three SR’s [88-90].
+One SR included eighteen studies and concluded that one hour pad test was more accurate but less reproducible when compared to the longer duration pad tests.
+A recent crossover trial showed that twenty minute pad testing was acceptable to patients and comparable to a 60 minute pad test for assessing the severity of SUI [91].
+A one hour pad test using a standardised exercise protocol, and a diagnostic threshold of 1.4 g shows good specificity but low sensitivity for symptoms of SUI and MUI.
+A 24-hour pad test using a threshold of 4.4 g is more sensitive but is difficult to standardise, with variation according to activity level [92].

-A pad test with a specific short graded exercise protocol also has diagnostic value but a negative test should be repeated with the degree of provocation increased [96].
-The usefulness of pad tests in quantifying severity and predicting outcome of treatment is uncertain [92,97,98].
-Pad tests are responsive to change following successful treatment [99].
-Pad testing using a standardised bladder volume (50% of cystometric capacity) was suggested to allow for a more reliable assessment of UI in a small study of 25 women [100].
+The usefulness of pad tests in quantifying severity and predicting outcome of treatment is uncertain [88,93,94].
+Pad tests are responsive to change following successful treatment [95].
+Pad testing using a standardised bladder volume (50% of cystometric capacity) was suggested to allow for a more reliable assessment of UI in a small study of 25 women [96].
 There is no evidence that one type of pad test is superior to another.

 3.7.1.
 Summary of evidence and recommendations for pad testing